primate-run/primate/apps/website/views/docs/docs/stores.md

 new numbered migration file into `migrations/`. `migrate:status` shows which migrations are applied and which are pending. `migrate:apply` runs pending migrations in order and records them in the migration table.

+Set `db.migrations.autoapply` to `true` to apply pending migrations automatically when starting a built app.
+Migrations are bundled at build time and run before the server starts serving requests.

 Primate is strict about unapplied migrations.
 If migration files exist that have not yet been applied, `migrate:create` refuses to generate another one on